 Decorated Knight provided Blue Diamond Stud with one of the landmark points in its history when becoming our first homebred Group 1 winner in the Jebel Hatta at Meydan.

 The son of Galileo is the first foal out of Blue Diamond’s foundation mare Pearling, a sister to champion sire Giant’s Causeway and You’resothrilling (dam of Gleneagles and Marvellous) who was bought by Tony Nerses at the Tattersalls December Sale.

 After showing useful form as a three-year-old, Decorated Knight hit full stride as an older horse for Roger Charlton, rattling off wins in the Listed Festival Stakes at Goodwood and Group 3 Meld Stakes at Leopardstown.
 He was subsequently sent to Chicago to contest the Grade 1 Arlington Million but had to be withdrawn after suffering a last minute setback.

 However, he has returned better than ever at five.
 Trained earlier on this year with a tilt at Meydan’s Super Saturday in mind, Decorated Knight struck in the Listed Winter Derby Trial on his seasonal debut before heading to Dubai, where he turned in a brilliant performance to capture the Group 1 Jebel Hatta.

 He later followed up in the Group 1 Tattersalls Gold Cup at the Curragh, where he coped with the unfavourable good to soft conditions in admirable style to fend off the late challenge of Somehow.
-It was his second Group 1 victory overall and his fifth at stakes level.

 Armed with a withering turn of foot, this top-class blue-blood remains in training with Roger Charlton and has all the major summer highlights on his agenda for this season in Europe and North America.